- Rental car earnings and charges

 - Friday: $59.71

-After the first week, you’ll be charged the full weekly rental rate: $209 a week + taxes and fees.
+After the first week, you'll be charged the full weekly rental rate, which is the rental charge plus taxes and fees.

 Note: The day you return the vehicle will be factored into your final rental payment.
 This means if you return a vehicle on Monday (the beginning of a new week), you'll be charged the prorated amount for having the car that day.